google/mangle/readthedocs/datalog.md

 volunteer(3, "Alyssa P. Hacker", /workshop_facilitation).
 ```

-Suppose we want to organize a coding workshop.
-There is already a workshop
+Now, suppose we are organizing a coding workshop.
+We already have a
-facilitator but our volunteer organization was asked to supply a teacher and a
+facilitator but are looking for a teachers and software developers.
-software developer.

 We can simply write two rules, and the resulting table will be the union
 of all facts that are generated by each one.

 ```
-coding_workshop(ID, Name, /teaching) ⟸
+coding_workshop_candidate(ID, Name, /teaching) ⟸
     volunteer(ID, Name, /teaching).
-coding_workshop(ID, Name, /software_development) ⟸
+coding_workshop_candidate(ID, Name, /software_development) ⟸
     volunteer(ID, Name, /software_development).
 ```

-If instead, we wanted to find all people who know both, teaching and
+If instead, we want a single person who knows both, teaching and
-software development, then we'd use multiple atoms in the body, separated
+software development, we use multiple atoms in the body, separated
 by a comma:

 ```